CMS-Enterprise/easi-app/docs/adr/0040-CEDAR-caching.md

 * `+` This solution is purpose-built for caching CEDAR, providing a clear philosophy of use.
 * `+` The caching application is separate from EASi, making debugging and management easier.
 * `+` Requests can be invalidate in a number of ways: sending a PURGE method to the same URL path, adding a query parameter, adding a path parameter, etc. The POC sends a PURGE method to accomplish cache invalidation.
 * `-` The open-source version of nginx does not support caching natively, and a community module must be used.
-This requires a special dockerfile to extend the main nginx image.
+This requires a special Dockerfile to extend the main nginx image.

 ### Use an optimized external key-value store to store data in lieu of making requests (Redis/Elasticache).